lithops-cloud/lithops/docs/mode_serverless.md

 To activate this mode, set to True the "customized_runtime" property under "serverless" section of the config file.

-Warning: when using this feature it is highly recommended to avoid using Public Docker hub and use private docker registry instead.
+Warning: to protect your privacy, use a private docker registry instead of public docker hub.

 ```
 serverless: